kinderhead/Amethyst/README.md

 #### Inheritance

 Structs can inherit methods and properties from other types, even non-nbt compound ones.
-If the base type has a constructor, it is required to implement a new constructor.
+If the base type has a constructor, it is required to implement a new constructor and add an initializer.

 ```cs
 struct double_vec implements vec {